Thomas Ramsey (mayor): Life

 Sir Thomas refers to "my mansion house" in his will, and apparently it was a large important building, having a garden to the rear and a lodge at the entry to a courtyard.
 A well was in the yard, and the existence of a 'spice house' is recorded.
 He was elected Alderman in December 1566, serving for Cheap ward, was Lord Mayor in 1577–78, was knighted in May 1578, then served for Cornhill ward from 1588.
 He maintained an excellent attendance record as an Alderman, and became one of the richest men in London.

 The Ramseys had no children and Alice died on 15 January 1577.
 The following year Thomas married Mary, eldest daughter of William Dale, a Bristol merchant.
 She had formerly been married to Thomas Avery of Berden, Essex, who had been associated with Thomas Cromwell.
 They had no children and Thomas Avery had died in 1576.
+Avery bequeathed a gold locket with a picture of Cromwell to Ralph Sadler.

 Sir Thomas, known as "Rich Ramsey" was active in charitable work, and was Governor of St Bartholomew's Hospital from 1559 to 1560 until 1560–61.
 He was also an auditor for St. Barts in 1560–61 and was the president of Christ's Hospital from 1582 to 1583 until his death in 1590.
 Sir Thomas made two wills, one concerning personal possessions, signed on 20 September 1585, and the second, concerning property signed on 9 July 1586.
 Money was left to relatives, acquaintances, servants and to the poor, including "to the poore inhabitauntes of Eaton Bridge in the countie of Kent tenne poundes".
 Prisons, hospitals and the Grocers' Company are remembered.
 After legacies and bequests, half of the residue was to go to Lady Mary, with the other half to be shared by named relatives.
 On Lady Mary's death, the estate was to go to named relatives.
 "The Trewe Inventorye of all the moveable goodes, househoulde stuffe and plate, which were latelie the goodes and chattels of Sir Thomas Ramsey…" dated 1590, lists in detail and room by room, the furnishings and contents of the house, with the estimated value of each item or set of items, in pounds, shillings and pence.